ruoxuanxiong/staggered_rollout_design/README.md

 # Optimal experimental design for staggered rollouts

+This repository contains the code to reproduce the results presented in "optimal experimental design for staggered rollouts".

 ### Eamples to use the code are available at [`code`](code)

 #### Fixed-sample-size experiments